WillKWL/2023_IMI_BIGDataAIHUB/Task1/README.md

     - Spelling mistake (e.g. Mayr instead of Mary)
     - Abbreviation (e.g. M. instead of Marie)
     - Nickname and alias
-    - Shuffling of first, middle and last name due to different convention
+    - Shuffling of first, middle, and last name due to different convention
     - Phonetic error due to inconsistent spelling of phonetically identical names
   - Solution = fuzzy name matching algorithm
     - Exact name matching cannot capture these variations of the same name